-WASHINGTON (AP) - The Treasury Department plans to unveil $600 million in financial aid for five more states with high unemployment that have been slammed by the housing bust, two people briefed on the plan said.
+WASHINGTON - WASHINGTON (AP) - The Treasury Department plans to unveil $600 million in financial aid for five more states with high unemployment that have been slammed by the housing bust, two people briefed on the plan said.

 The announcement of funding for North Carolina, Ohio, Oregon, South Carolina and Rhode Island was expected Monday.
 The people declined to be identified because the announcement was not yet public.